brminnick/AsyncAwaitBestPractices/README.md

 - AsyncAwaitBestPractices
+    - `SafeFireAndForget`
       - An extension method to safely fire-and-forget a `Task`:
-    - `SafeFireAndForget`
     - `WeakEventManager`
+      - Avoids memory leaks when events are not unsubscribed
+      - Used by `AsyncCommand` and `AsyncCommand<T>` in `AsyncAwaitBestPractices.MVVM`

   - [Usage instructions below](#asyncawaitbestpractices)
 - AsyncAwaitBestPractices.MVVM
   - Allows for `Task` to safely be used asynchronously with `ICommand`: